 There are plenty of factors that affect the way a speaker will sound when placed in a room.
 The idea of Trueplay is to recognise these factors and calibrate itself accordingly in order to sound as good as possible with these factors considered.
-In the words of the company's vice president of product marketing, Tom Cullen, Trueplay allows people to achieve their design goals with the "sound of snobs".

 What is Sonos Trueplay?

 Sonos Trueplay is designed to allow you to put any Sonos speaker wherever you want.
 You could place a Play:1 behind the curtain or a Play:3 in a cupboard and the idea is that it shouldn't matter in terms of the sound output.

 The Trueplay software will analyse all the acoustic factors that might impact a speaker's sound quality, such as room size, layout, decor and speaker placement.
 It will then adjust how each tweeter and woofer produces sound to make sure the speaker sounds as good as possible wherever it is.